-Godetia is a late spring-blooming annual flower.
+Godetia plants are a late, spring-blooming annual flower.
 It is native to western North America, from British Colombia down to California.
 Many people consider this easy-to-grow flower as a wildflower.
 The short annual Godetias have grey-green foliage and belong at the front of the flowerbed.
-Also, they grow well in rock gardens and flower pots on your patio or deck.
+Also, they grow well in rock gardens and flowerpots on your patio or deck.
 We hope this guide on “How to Grow Godetia Flowers” will encourage you to start growing them in your yard.

 The plant grows quickly.
 It blooms in the spring, in just 30 to 60 days.
 It produces attractive, Azalea-like blooms.